 After spending 7 years in the energy industry, Jon recognized emerging opportunities with robotics, software and sensors that could assist day-to-day energy suppliers in designing and inspecting solar arrays.
 The advent of small UAS allowed Jon and his partners to combine their skills, interest and experience in aviation, technology and energy and create a new business from the ground up.
 The AirShark team currently focuses on industrial inspection and associated mapping via UAS across the United States.
 Originally flying under an exemption to Section 333 of the FAA Modernization and Reform Act of 2012, and now operating under the small UAS rule (part 107).
 A graduate of Colorado State University, Jon recently taught the first UAS course at Vermont Tech for its aviation department.

 Mark Donovan is the President of Falcon Imagery, a New Hampshire based sUAS service provider offering professional aerial drone cinematography and photography services for real estate, film making, special events, journalism and agricultural applications.
 Mark holds a Bachelor of Science degree in Electrical Engineering from the University of Massachusetts, Lowell, and an MBA from Southern New Hampshire University.
-He is also a licensed private pilot (Instrument Flight Rules rated) and a Part 107 certified small Unmanned Aircraft Systems (sUAS) remote pilot.
+He is also a licensed commercial pilot (Instrument Flight Rules rated), as well as a New Hampshire Wing Civil Air Patrol Transport Mission Pilot, and a Part 107 certified small Unmanned Aircraft Systems (sUAS) remote pilot.
 Mark currently works as a Senior Product Marketing Manager for ams AG, an Austrian based sensor company, and has marketing responsibility for ams’ magnetic position sensor ICs, sensors that are used in many applications, including drones.
 His engineering and marketing career has spanned over 30 years in all areas of electrical design and technical marketing for computer, telecom, and sensor based products.
 He also holds 8 patents in the areas of magnetic sensor technology, telecom, and radar signal processing.

 Professor Hillary B. Farber is a law professor at the University of Massachusetts School of Law, Dartmouth, MA.
 Professor Farber’s focus is on the public and private use of unmanned aerial systems and the constitutional, legislative, and regulatory constraints that currently apply to this emerging technology.
 She speaks and consults nationally and internationally on the domestic use of unmanned aircraft systems.
 Her articles include: Eyes in the Sky: Constitutional and Regulatory Approaches to Domestic Drone Deployment, 61 Syr.
 L. Rev. 1 (2014); Eyes in the Sky and Privacy Concerns on the Ground, 11 The SciTech Lawyer 6-9 (2015); Keep Out: The Efficacy of Trespass, Nuisance and Privacy Torts as Applied to Drones, 33 Ga.
 St. U. L. Rev. 359 (2017), Protecting Homeowners’ Privacy Rights in The Age of Drones: The Role of Community Associations, 44 Fordham Urb.
 L. J. (2017).
 She is also a contributing author to the ABA’s publication Unmanned Aircraft in the National Airspace: Critical Issues, Technology, and the Law (D. Dulo, ed.
 2015).